 Arrive in Portland and transfer to our boutique hotel in the Old Port district.
 Portland’s historic waterfront is lined with working fishing wharves and converted warehouses now filled with restaurants, shops and galleries.
-If you arrive early, step out the door to wander the cobblestone lanes among the 19th-century brick buildings, or borrow the hotel’s complimentary bikes and go exploring.
+If you arrive early, step out the door to explore the historic district as you wander the cobblestone lanes among the 19th-century brick buildings.
 This evening, join your Expedition Leader for a welcome dinner.

 Day 2: Bradbury Mountain / Beech Hill / Camden

 Drive north to Bradbury Mountain State Park where we’ll take a short hike.
-An important raptor migration spot, bald-topped Bradbury Mountain was sculpted by a glacier and offers sweeping views of colorful woodlands and Casco Bay.
+An important raptor migration spot, bald-topped Bradbury Mountain was sculpted by a glacier and offers sweeping views of native woodlands and Casco Bay.
 Continue up Maine’s classic coastal route, Highway 1, to Beech Hill Preserve, part of the Coastal Mountains Land Trust.
 The 300-acre nature reserve lies on the Maine Birding Trail and is home to 141 bird species including the eastern towhee, savannah sparrow and northern harrier.
 Originally an early 20th-century farm, today the preserve is managed for grassland bird habitat and organic blueberry production.
-If we time it right, the blueberry barrens may have turned bright crimson when we visit.
+On fall departures, the blueberry barrens may have turned bright crimson when we visit.
 From Beech Hill’s summit, survey Penobscot Bay and the Camden Hills.
-Late this afternoon we reach Camden, one of the most picturesque towns on the Maine coast.
-This evening, we head to an authentic Maine lobster shack for dinner.
+Late this afternoon we reach Camden, one of the most picturesque towns on the Maine coast, where we spend the next two nights.

 Day 3: Schooner Sail / Rockland Lighthouse